Ami-Lyn Sussman, MSW, LGSW

 What Sets Me Apart As a Therapist?

+My professional background is predominantly in behavioral therapy.
 When I work with clients, I’m always trying to see the big picture while also trying to understand the way the pieces fit together and how each piece affects all the others in your life.
 I’m thinking about your mind, your physical self, your emotional world, as well as all the relationships, groups and systems you’re a part of and that wrap around you.

 No one is an island.
 When we locate you in that web, it’s a bit like locating you on a map in relation to other places.
 From there we can more fully understand where you are, where you’re trying to go, and what will need to happen in order for you to reach your destination.